thephpleague/url/dev-master/components/query.md

 You can filter the query according to its parameters name or value using the `Query::filter` method.

-To specify if you want to use the offsets or the value you must use one of the two available constants:

-- use `Query::FILTER_USE_VALUE` to filter according to the parameter value;
-- use `Query::FILTER_USE_KEY` to filter according to the parameter name;

-If no flag is specify the method will filter by value.

-The first parameter can be a `callable`
+The first parameter must be a `callable`

 ~~~php
 use League\Url\Query;